Chart Color Schemes

 North Rocks has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely to influence the area.
-Notable projects include North Rocks Estate at 19-23 North Rocks Road, development at 361-365 North Rocks Road, Stream Northmead, and North Rocks Shopping Centre Redevelopment.
-The following list details those most relevant.
+AreaSearch has identified 22 projects that could affect this region.
+Notable initiatives include North Rocks Estate at 19-23 North Rocks Road, the development at 361-365 North Rocks Road, Stream Northmead, and the redevelopment of North Rocks Shopping Centre.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.